Set your retail store up for prolonged success by following these steps to ensure continual growth of contacts over time.

 Be sure each table tent has a clear CTA so people can take action and subscribe on the spot.

 As an extra measure, in case a customer doesn’t subscribe at checkout, you want to send your information home with them.
 An easy way to make sure you’re continually reaching your audience with your number and keyword is by adding it to the bottom of your receipts.

-Once you start noticing your subscriber list increase, there will be more and more opportunities to engage your current audience while still expanding your list.
+Once you start noticing your contact list increase, there will be more and more opportunities to engage your current audience while still expanding your list.
 Here are a few things you can take on once you’ve covered the basics.

 There’s a reason scratch tickets are a billion-dollar industry.
 People love the idea that they could win something!
 When the buy-in is relatively low, like sharing a phone number with a trusted brand, you have a very good chance of capturing attention.

 With our text-to-win feature, it’s as easy as creating a keyword and advertising the giveaway!
 When a person enters the contest, they consent to receive future messages.
-After the winner is announced, you can follow-up with exciting deals and offers.
+After the winner is announced, you can follow up with exciting deals and offers.
 This offers value and encourages them to stay subscribed.

 For example, imagine you’re a furniture store.
 In preparation for Memorial Day Weekend, you want to host a sale.
-You can advertise to customers that for one long weekend you’ll offer either 50% off living room furniture or 50% kitchen furniture.
+You can advertise to customers that for one long weekend, you’ll offer either 50% off living room furniture or 50% off kitchen furniture.
 It’s up to them to decide which one, they simply need to text in their vote.